rust-lang/rust/docs/user/features.md

 In VS Code, the following settings can be used to configure the inlay hints:

-* rust-analyzer.displayInlayHints — toggles inlay hints display on or off
+* `rust-analyzer.displayInlayHints` — toggles inlay hints display on or off
-* rust-analyzer.maxInlayHintLength — shortens the hints if their length exceed the value specified.
+* rust-analyzer.maxInlayHintLength — shortens the hints if their length exceeds the value specified.
 If no value is specified (`null`), no shorteninng is applied.

-**Note:** VS Code does not have a native support for inlay hints [yet](https://github.com/microsoft/vscode/issues/16221) and the hints are implemented using decorations.
+**Note:** VS Code does not have native support for inlay hints [yet](https://github.com/microsoft/vscode/issues/16221) and the hints are implemented using decorations.
 This approach has limitations: the caret movement near the end of the hint may look [weird](https://github.com/rust-analyzer/rust-analyzer/issues/1623).